AI. Useful innovation or one step away from robot world domination?

 What’s the most annoying part of doing product research?

-Most would probably agree it’s processing the vast amount of marketing data that can come out of this research.
+Most would probably agree that it’s processing the vast amount of marketing data that can come out of this research.
 Because usually there’s so much of it that it’s overwhelming to make any sense of.

 Once research and messaging are loaded onto the tool, PMM can easily find answers across multiple sources.